nbwiss/REAL-Mediasite-Downloader/README.md

+# REAL Mediasite Downloader
-# Mediasite Batch Downloader for Lectures
+## Mediasite Batch Downloader for Lectures

 A Python script designed to download Mediasite lecture videos in bulk using **yt-dlp**, addressing the lack of information online about this VERY specific problem I have.